 Depreciation is provided for on all Property, Plant and Equipment assets by the systematic allocation of their depreciable amounts over their useful lives.
-An exception is made for assets without a determinable finite useful life (i.e. freehold land and certain Community Assets) and assets that are not yet available for use (i.e. assets under construction).
+An exception is made for assets without a determinable finite useful life (i.e. freehold land, community assets and heritage assets) and assets that are not yet available for use (i.e. assets under construction).
 Depreciation is calculated on the following bases:

-- dwellings straight-line allocation over 60 years, the useful life of the property as estimated by the valuer, - other buildings (and their components as relevant( reducing balance charge over the useful life of the property as estimated by the valuer, (ranges from 3-91 years). - vehicles, plant, furniture and equipment a percentage of the value of each class of assets in the Balance Sheet on a reducing balance basis, as advised by a suitably qualified officer, (ranges from 3-10 years). - Infrastructure reducing balance charge over the useful lives of the assets, (ranges from 10-35 years).
+- dwellings straight-line allocation over 60 years, the useful life of the property as estimated by the valuer. - other buildings (and their components as relevant (reducing balance charge over the useful life of the property as estimated by the valuer, (ranges from 1-88 years). - vehicles, plant, furniture and equipment a percentage of the value of each class of assets in the Balance Sheet on a reducing balance basis, as advised by a suitably qualified officer, (ranges from 1-10 years). - Infrastructure reducing balance charge over the useful lives of the assets, (ranges from 1-25 years).

 Expenditure on the acquisition or enhancement of an asset is not depreciated in the year it is incurred unless the value is significant.
+Right-of-use assets are depreciated in the year of recognition for the portion of the year they have been used.